Dobberzoon/geo1015.2122_hw02/README.md

 Use QGIS (or similar) to find the integer elevation value(s) of large flat area(s), eg with Value Tool in QGIS.
 You can keep adding values or type ```0``` to cancel console input.

+## Add own path for input dataset
+Change path for input_data location at line 87 to link your local path accordingly.

 ## Provided dataset

 The provided input data is an SRTM file from the NASA database of Lena river near Ust-Kut, Russia.
 I was Googling "most beatiful rivers", and found Lena river in the top 10 results.
 I went upsream to look for the mountains of its origin and chose a hilly area.
 My girlfriend's name is Lena, so I don't forget her in the many hours spent on this assignment ^-^.